lopez05656/ElevenMT-Unported/README.md

 Eleven Replacement Repo
 ------------------------------------------------------------
 WARNING: This version of eleven doesn't work in custom roms just yet...
-Use 18.1 for now!
+Use the 18.1 branch for now!